nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 #### Error handling ####

-The provider system **MUST** return a [GPConnect-OperationOutcome-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-OperationOutcome-1) resource that provides additional detail when one or more data field is corrupt or a specific business rule/constraint is breached.
+The provider system **MUST** return a [GPConnect-OperationOutcome-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-OperationOutcome-1) resource that provides additional detail when one or more data fields is corrupt or a specific business rule/constraint is breached.

 The table below shows common errors that may be encountered during this API call, and the returned Spine error code.
 Please see [Error handling guidance](development_fhir_error_handling_guidance.html) for additional information needed to create the error response, or to determine the response for errors encountered that are not shown below.